dotnet/docs/docs/framework/wcf/feature-details/migrate-asp-net-web-service-to-wcf.md

 7. Test the change.

-8. Add references to [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] assemblies System.ServiceModel and System.Runtime.Serialization to the ASP.NET Web service project.
+8. Add references to WCF assemblies System.ServiceModel and System.Runtime.Serialization to the ASP.NET Web service project.

-9. Run [ServiceModel Metadata Utility Tool (Svcutil.exe)](../../../../docs/framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe.md) to generate a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client class from the WSDL.
+9. Run [ServiceModel Metadata Utility Tool (Svcutil.exe)](../../../../docs/framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe.md) to generate a WCF client class from the WSDL.
 Add the generated class module to the solution.

 10. The class module generated in the preceding step contains the definition of an interface.